tahoe-lafs/tahoe-lafs/docs/proposed/consistent-data.rst

 -------------------------------------

-Literature about CRDTs and consistency of distributed systems generally assumes that each node retains it's own copy of all relevant data.
+Literature about CRDTs and consistency of distributed systems generally assumes that each node retains its own copy of all relevant data.
 This is not true in Tahoe-LAFS and sometimes not even possible for the workloads it's meant for, but we may want to consider this for the special case of filesystem metadata.